- A 404 error (also known as error 404) means that the page can’t be found. Usually, this happens when the URL or its content was deleted or moved.

 What is a 404 error?

-Many people get stuck on 404 meaning, so let’s start by explaining this concept.
-A 404 error means that the page can’t be found.
+Many people get stuck on the 404 meaning, so let’s start by explaining this concept.
+A 404 error means that the webpage can’t be found.
 Usually, this happens when the URL (or its content) was deleted or moved.

 For example, let’s say you own an e-commerce company and you used to sell blue water bottles, but now the supplier has discontinued them.
 So you delete the product page — but forget to remove the link to the page from the “Bestsellers” section of your website.

-When a user clicks on the link to the water bottle, the URL will then lead to a page that doesn’t exist, no doubt irritating your customer.
+When a user clicks on the link to the water bottle, the URL will then lead to a webpage that doesn’t exist, no doubt irritating your customer.

 Why 404 errors are bad for SEO